ufcg-lsd/computer-systems-reading/notes-caching-2024.1/fifo-queues-are-all-you-need.md

-## Notes to FIFO queues are all you need for cache eviction paper
+## Notes to "FIFO queues are all you need for cache eviction" paper